Implementing Celery for Async Shelf Photo Processing

 )

-"""Validate EXIF, generate deterministic ID, route to preprocessing."""
+"""Validate EXIF, derive a deterministic ID, and route to preprocessing."""

 try: